EOP-OMB/opal/readme.md

    `python manage.py createsuperuser`
 1. Start the Server\
    `python manage.py runserver`
-## Start the app in a docker container using mysql
+## Start the app in a docker container using sqlite
 1. Clone the repository to your local directory
    `git clone https://gitlab.max.gov/max-security/opal.git`
 3. Build the image\